 The suggestion that Toland's possible reply to Cardiff's pervious "Transatlantic Clipper" air mail letter was lost at sea and "nibbled at by some strange monster of the deep" perhaps makes light of German U-boats prowling the Atlantic at the time.
-The U.S. had just entered World War II mere weeks earlier.
+The U.S. entered World War II mere weeks earlier.

 Written on October 21 of (probably) 1944, the following letter from close friend Ralph O. Hoge — who before the war worked with Toland as a grip on films including The Grapes of Wrath and Citizen Kane, and would later re-team with him on The Best Years of Our Lives — makes mention of the "Disney picture" Toland was shooting at the time.
 Hoge is referring to the studio's controversial Reconstruction-era-set musical Song of the South (1946), for which the cinematographer shot live-action Technicolor sequences that bookend extensive animated passages.
 The project was a departure for the Toland, and it became one of the last films in his short career.